lightningequipment/circuitbreaker/README.md

   potential force-closure with stuck htlcs.
 For channels that we initiated, the safer `fail` mode is used.

-  WARNINGS: See `queue` mode warnings.
+  WARNING: See `queue` mode warning.

 ## Limitations
 * This software is alpha quality.
 Use at your own risk and be careful in particular on mainnet.